AugurProject/augur/README.md

 ```
 The `params` and `signature` fields are required if your function accepts parameters; otherwise, these fields can be excluded.
 The `returns` field is used only to format the output, and has no effect on the actual RPC command.

-*`invoke` currently only works for Serpent contracts.*  I haven't (yet) included all the different datatypes that Solidity supports in augur.js's encoder -- all parameters are strings, int256, or int256 arrays.
+*`invoke` currently only works for Serpent contracts.*  I haven't (yet) included all the different datatypes that Solidity supports in augur.js's encoder -- all parameters are type string, int256, or int256[].
 If you need a more flexible ABI encoder, I recommend [pyepm](https://github.com/etherex/pyepm), specifically the `pyepm.api.abi_data` method.

-#### Asynchronous RPC and callbacks

-By default, augur.js is fully asynchronous, although by changing `rpc.async` to `true` it can be forced to make synchronous HTTP RPC requests.
-This is generally not recommended, especially if augur.js is running in the browser, as synchronous RPC requests block the main JS thread (which essentially freezes the browser).
-All of augur.js's methods that involve an HTTP RPC request take an optional callback function as their last parameter.

-#### From the browser

-augur.js can be used from the browser (although the Ethereum client must be set to accept RPC calls from the browser's address).
-To use augur.js in the browser, just include `augur.min.js`, as well as the [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [js-sha3](https://github.com/emn178/js-sha3) libraries.

 Tests
 -----